 Another notable landmark is Norbulingka, the Dalai Lama’s Summer Palace, built in the 1740s as a retreat from which to escape the heat of the summer.
 Meaning either ‘jewel garden’ or ‘precious garden’ it provides a tranquil haven from the noise of the city and is considered to be the largest man-made garden in Tibet.
 Part of the Potala Palace ensemble, Norbulingka is also recognised by UNESCO and was added to their World Heritage list in 2001.

 Tibet was virtually inaccessible by land until the construction of the Golmud to Lhasa railway, more than 600 miles (965kms) of which is at an altitude of over 13,000ft (4,000m) and much of this magnificent line runs over permafrost.
-With the summit, the Tangula Pass, at 16,640ft (5,072m) it is also the world’s highest railway.
+With the summit, the Tangula Pass, at 16,640ft (5,072m) it is also the world’s highest railway!

-On to the city of Xining, a historic and multi-ethnic region, home to an incredible 37 different nationalities.
+The penultimate stop on our Shangri-La Express journey is the city of Xining, a historic and multi-ethnic region, home to an incredible 37 different nationalities.
 Located on the eastern edge of Qinghai Province, Xining’s history can be traced back 2,100 years to anquity.

 From Xining, you can visit the fascinating Buddist Kumbum Monastery, or ‘Little Tower Temple’ as it is also known.
 Kumbum was founded in 1583 in a narrow valley close to the village of Lusar in the Tibetan cultural region of Amdo.
 During its long history, it has gradually become a place of interest for its distinct ethnic colour and native style.
 It is made up of 9300 rooms across a number of buildings, designed in both Han and Tibetan styles of architecture.
 The Monastery is surrounded by mountains, providing stunning and picturesque scenery.